 The two most powerful influences on 20th century architecture were the American Frank Lloyd Wright and the Swiss Charles Edouard Jeanneret, known as Le Corbusier (“the crow”).

 Wright believed in working in harmony with nature, brilliantly seen in Fallingwater, the rural retreat he created for the Kaufmann family in the Pennsylvanian countryside, and less eloquently realised in a thousand Tesco supermarkets with their low roofs and over-hanging eaves.

-Jeanneret, better known as Le Corbusier (“the crow”) preferred to ignore nature.
+Le Corbusier preferred to ignore nature.
 If trees, rivers, hills were in the way, flatten them, destroy them, remove them.
 As the River Medlock was in the way of the Corbusier-inspired post-war extensions for UMIST, it had to be buried underground.

-Le C never came to Manchester but the city was partly rebuilt according to his universal vision after the War.
+Le Corb never came to Manchester but the city was partly rebuilt according to his universal vision after the Second World War.
 The plans that poured out of the Town Hall and architects’ offices in the 1940s and ’50s advocated 60-story steel skyscrapers segregating the city into superconcrete sectors.

 This tour, probably the most ambitious in the New Manchester Walks roster, examines the new Manchester of the second half of the 20th century that began to partly appear courtesy of a school of architects who had drunk at the Le Corbusier table throughout their professional careers.

 Did it work?
 What has it left us?
-We begin at the Visitor Centre, set in the shadow of City Tower, a 1960s block designed by Covell Matthews & Partners as a tribute to Le Corbusier’s United Nations Building in New York and head through the Le Corbusierian vision for Manchester.
+We begin by going to Piccadilly Plaza, in particular to look at City Tower, a 1960s block designed by Covell Matthews & Partners as a tribute to Le Corbusier’s United Nations Building in New York.

 The United Nations Building in New York or Manchester’s City Tower?
 He’ll know (below).